Knee-jerk Reactions: Defense Steps Up, Helps Colts Secure 12-9 Victory Over Broncos

 Neither Indianapolis nor Denver found the end zone on Thursday, and the special teams’ department showed up big-time for the Colts.
 Kicker Chase McLaughlin hit on all four of his field goal attempts and scored the only points of the game for Indianapolis.

 McLaughlin nailed kicks of 52, 51, 31 and 48 yards in the Colts’ improbable road victory.
-While it’s far from ideal to have your kicker be your only scorer on offense, McLaughlin made the kicks when Indianapolis needed him to, and he deserves credit for his performance.
+While it’s far from ideal to have your kicker be your only scorer on the night, McLaughlin made the kicks when Indianapolis needed him to, and he deserves credit for his performance.

 COLTS’ ROOKIES SHINE IN BIG MOMENTS